No. 1 Georgia bullies TCU 65-7 to win 2nd consecutive title

 Many of the TCU fans cleared out with more than half the fourth quarter left, choosing to venture out into a rainy and chilly night rather than watch any more of the massive mismatch.

-Unranked after a losing 2021 season and picked seventh in the Big 12 for Sonny Dykes’ first year as coach, the Frogs won nine games by 10 or fewer points.
+Unranked after a losing 2021 season and picked seventh in the Big 12, the Frogs won nine games by 10 or fewer points.
 They were within a victory of the program’s first national title since 1938.

 “As long as you don’t have entitlement in your program, you’ve got a shot,” Smart said.
 “And right now we don’t have that.”